Gulf Coast RV Camping & Itinerary

 Camping Near Biloxi at Davis Bayou

 After a 2-night stay, we took Hwy 90 across Bay St. Louis, through Gulfport, to Ocean Springs.
 It was interesting to see all the improvements and rebuilding that had been done to the Biloxi area since Hurricane Katrina.
-We went down on a relief trip to this area as a family 15 years ago.
+We took a family trip to this area as a relief effort 15 years ago.
 There was some evidence of damage visible from Hurricane Zeta, which hit at the end of October.

 View of the Bayou